zai1208/dotfiles/README.md

 These are heavily inspired by the ml4w dotfiles: https://github.com/mylinuxforwork/dotfiles

-Fuzzel config is from: https://github.com/catppuccin/fuzzel/tree/main
+Fuzzel config is from: https://github.com/catppuccin/fuzzel/tree/main (specifically the `red.ini` from the mocha themes)